singhamitoj/Python-SQL-Dictionary/README.md

 - The definitions are now contained in a text box so that all of the text is visible.
 - The input is no longer case-sensitive.
 - New font for aesthetics.
+- A deb package is available.
+Install it and run the command "sql-dictionary."